mongoq/netduke32/README.md

 * Python scripts for client / server connection initiation
 * Map selection on startup of server script
 * Started implementing *bootstrapping* scripts to automatically install and configure netduke32
+* Fritz!Box UDP port forwarding activator

 TODO:

 * Maps as download - where to host 226MB?
 * Windows MSYS2 compilation guide / .exe generation
 * Check *out-of-sync error* removal patch works with Linux <-> Windows
-* Integrate FRITZ!Box UDP port forwarding open / close script
 * Wireguard trick with dedicated server (IPv4 address is required for the server side of netduke32)
 * Windows Python standalone .exe for client / server scripts with icon
 * Test of dedicated server: *xvfb-run ./netduke32 -nosetup -dedicated ...* (seems to start, no gui, with sound, more to be tested!)